valkaravaeva/protein_classification_tool/README.md

 - `ko_cutoffs.tsv` path is now a Nextflow param (`params.ko_cutoffs`), overridable with `--ko_cutoffs` instead of requiring you to overwrite `data/ko_cutoffs.tsv` by hand (see "Using custom KO cutoffs")
-- **No other logic was changed**, beyond the four fixes listed above.
-Every other line of processing logic is identical to the original scripts (verified programmatically, diffed line-by-line, before the fixes were applied).

 ## Contact